 The size of the space reserved for your artwork is 3.5" (high) by 3.75" (wide).
-You may increase the height of the textbox if there is sufficient space above your corporate logo without having to shrink the size of your corporate logo.
+You may increase the height of the textbox if there is sufficient space above your sponsor's logo without having to shrink the size of your sponsor's logo.
 Create your images with as high a resolution as possible.